 Computer Architecture: 2022-2023

-The lectures for this course will presented live on Tuesday and Thursday at 09:00 in LTA.
+The lectures for this course will presented live on Monday and Thursday at 12:00 in Tony Hoare RHB.

 This course aims to give an understanding of the mechanisms for implementing the programmer's idealised computer.
 It builds on the introduction to hardware and to simple processors in the Digital Systems course.
 The Computer Architecture course aims to describe a broad range of architectural designs and to contrast them, highlighting the design decisions they incorporate, and how these design decisions impact program performance.

 x86/Y86 assembler, pipelined processors, out-of-order execution and program performance, and microcontroller programming